GenderedIntelligence/the-trans-dimension/content/privacy.md

 ---
 title: "Privacy Policy"
+subtitle: "The Trans Dimension is committed to protecting your privacy online."
 ---

-The Trans Dimension is committed to protecting your privacy online.
 This page explains how we collect information via transdimension.uk and what we do with it.

 ## What data do we collect?